What’s the difference In Latte Vs Cappuccino Coffee Drinks?

 • Once your espresso shot has finished brewing and your milk has frothed, pour your espresso shot into a small coffee cup and then pour the steamed milk over it slowly.

 • Lastly, top the espresso with frothed milk using a spoon.
-The foam should resemble whipped cream in thickness and creaminess.
+The foam should be thick and creamy, resembling whipped cream.

 That’s all!
 You’ve prepared a lovely cup of cappuccino coffee for yourself.
 You can add a little cinnamon or cocoa powder at the top for extra flavor.